Ji Kang and Ruan Ji — Talented Scholars in Turbulent Eras

 Gaining of A Mysterious Song and Excellent Musical Skills

-Ji Kang's accomplishment in the field of music was quite outstanding in history of China.
+Ji Kang's accomplishment in the field of music was quite outstanding as well.

 Consequently, his extraordinary appearance and talent made him quite famous and brought him lots of fans.

-Also, he always refused to talk to people whom he didn’t appreciate, no matter how noble or wealthy they were.
+Besides, Ji Kang always refused to talk to people that he didn’t appreciate, no matter how noble or wealthy they were.

-Ji Kang lived with his wife near nature, carefree and happy.
-He enjoyed music, poetry, art, and the companionship of good friends.
+Ji Kang lived with his wife near nature, carefree.
+He enjoyed music, poetry, art, forge iron, and the companionship of good friends.

 Being Framed Up and His Last Musical Performance

 However, his pride and straightforwardness had displeased some powerful people.

 After Sima Zhao gradually obtained power and showed intention to usurp the throne, he tried to get support from those famous, noble, influential people like Ji Kang, who never complied.